textlint/textlint/src/README.md

 ## Engine

-Process files are wanted to lint/fix.
+Process file**s** are wanted to lint/fix and prepare configuration of rules and plugins.

+- engine/ directory
 - textlint-engine.js
 - rule-manager.js
 - textlint-module-resolver.js